How to use the products in the PavePad series – 10 Rules of Thumb

 Get as close to the capping and outer edges as possible to avoid gaps.
 If there are big gaps then adapt your PavePad, so the distance to the wall becomes as small as possible.
 If you still have gaps, close the gaps from the side or the bottom with gutter guards.
 This way, you avoid dirt and leaves gathering under your deck.
 Basically: Either customize the tiles/planks or customize the PavePad to the surroundings.

 Make it easy to find drains for future users.
 Over time, some dirt may accumulate under the coating.
-Make it possible to find drains for inspection by using metal grating, or a different color or type of stone.
+Make it possible to find drains for inspection by using metal grating, or a different color or type of stones.
 Also, do not compromise on the minimum padding height: PavePad 15 mm, so the drain is accessible.

 Some roof constructions are better for establishing a terrace on than others.
 The firmer the surface, the less it yields to weight during construction.
 A terrace directly on insulation material, e.g. Rockwool flexi batts, will, therefore, provide challenges and more adjustments as it is exposed to weight, than, for example, a concrete deck.
 The insulation material is given on the basis of weight influence, which is almost impossible to take into account, as it will vary from roof to roof.
 As a general rule, however, it provides an additional need for stacking the PavePads for stability.